alexmiller63/Letters/sarah-letter.md

 On one occasion, I encountered Sarah walking home carrying a large potted floral arrangement.
 She had previously worked for a florist and developed a strong skill in floral design.
 When I asked about the arrangement, she simply said, “Happy birthday.”
 What stood out was not the gift itself, but the thoughtfulness behind it.
 She consistently invests her time and abilities in ways that meaningfully support others, without drawing attention to herself.

 I also recall observing a different side of Sarah in her interactions with animals.
-While she is typically laconic with people, with her two cats, Gremlin and Elf, she can become almost garrulous (very talkative).
-She speaks to them patiently and attentively, and they bring out a warm and expressive side of her that people do not ordinarily see.
+While she was typically laconic with people, with her two cats, Gremlin and Elf, she became almost garrulous (very talkative).
+She carried on little conversations with them as though they understood every word.

 Sarah also has a remarkably dark, deadpan sense of humor.
 Yesterday was her birthday.
 When I asked how she was celebrating, she said, “I’m celebrating not being scrapped off pavement or scooped out of a river.”
 That is very much Sarah: few words, carefully chosen.